chennamjaya/File_Backup_Storage_AWS_S3/README.md

 Type a commit message (e.g., "Add backup script").
 Click the checkbox to commit your changes.
 3. To push your changes to GitHub, click the "..." symbol in the source control panel and select "Push".
 Git push origin
-4. To give permission to the files you can use the command chmod +x /path/to/file Step 6: Update the S3 Bucket Policy.
+4. To permit the files you can use the command chmod +x /path/to/file Step 6: Update the S3 Bucket Policy.
 To make the files publicly accessible, change the S3 bucket's policy to allow public read access.
 The bucket policy grants public read access to all objects in the bucket.
 This means that anyone can access the files through a browser using the specified URL.
 Here's how you can accomplish it: